hackclub/OnBoard/projects/Dexter Pico Macro Pad/ReadMe.md

 ## Plan
 ##### How much is it going to cost?
-The PCB for each unit will cost about £1.01 GBP before shipping, the components used to populate the boards come to a total of roughly £12.54 GBP from thepihut.co.uk .
+The PCB for each unit will cost about £1.01 GBP before shipping, the components used to populate the boards come to a total of roughly £12.54 GBP from thepihut.co.uk which combined means a total cost of £13.55 GBP before shipping.

 ## Design
 ##### Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional***